PhD Training Opportunities under the RUFORUM : Graduate Teaching Assistantship Program

 - Link the GTA beneficiaries to other RUFORUM graduate students and other opportunities

-- Applicants are encouraged to submit admission applications directly to the host university but with copies to RUFORUM Secretariat, Training and Quality Assurance Unit, P.O Box 16811, Kampala, Uganda, email: email@example.com and firstname.lastname@example.org
+- Applicants are encouraged to submit admission applications directly to the host university but with copies to RUFORUM Secretariat, P.O.
+Box 16811, Kampala, Uganda, email: email@example.com and firstname.lastname@example.org

 Online Application Instructions GTA